-Philadelphia Motorcycle Accident Attorneys
+Philadelphia Motorcycle Accident Lawyers

 Decades of Helping Victims Recover

 Though the number of motorcycle accidents in the U.S. has decreased over the years, motorcyclists are still more liable than passenger car drivers to suffer from serious and fatal injuries.
 Because of their lack of outer protection and seat belts, riders are likely to suffer the most upon impact.
 According to the U.S. National Highway Traffic Safety Administration (NHTSA), motorcycles are 16 times more at risk of injury and 35 times more at risk of producing fatalities than passenger cars after a crash.
 Most accidents are caused by human error, and the dangers of motorcycle crashes are higher among younger and less experienced riders.
-If you’ve been injured in an accident caused by negligence, our Philadelphia motorcycle accident attorneys can assist you.
+If you’ve been injured in an accident caused by negligence, our motorcycle accident attorneys in Philadelphia can assist you.
 We have more than 25 years of experience helping the vulnerable and injured get back on their feet.

 Call (215) 515-5788 or contact us online today for a free consultation with an experienced personal injury lawyer at Ruch & Shipon, P.C.
 We’ve helped countless motorcyclists recover from injuries successfully and can help you, too.

 There are, unfortunately, a variety of factors that can lead to a motorcycle accident.
 Because many accidents are caused by riders and other drivers, it’s important to understand what bad habits and behaviors can cause an accident so you can help prevent them in the future and avoid an accident.